adpthegreat/A-Lot-Of-Crust/channels/README.md

 ## Critiquing design decisions and potential improvements

-- `All operations take the lock` - in a high performance scenario, we would not want the Senders to content with one another, its only the sender and the reciever that the synchronization should occur between
+- `All operations take the lock` - in a high performance scenario, we would not want the Senders to content with one another, its only the sender and the receiver that the synchronization should occur between

 - `Synchronized or unsynchronized Senders`  - Looking at the std lib channel impl, we can see that we have to sender types `Sender` and `SyncSender` the difference between that is that `Sender` is async and `SyncSender` is sync , but not in the conventional async await way , what we mean is they are forced to synchronize, that is when one is faster than the other , in our current design the sender can send as many as they want to the receiver and the queues capacity increases, if its a sync sender way, thre is a limited capacity it can send at first, if it exceeds that then the Sender blocks

 - The primary difference is whether the `Sender` can block or not

-- In the std lib sync_channel takes a bound of type `usize`
+- In the std lib `sync_channel` takes a bound of type `usize`

 ```rust
 pub fn sync_channel(bound:usize) -> (SyncSender<T>, Receiver<T>)